Debbie Gibson: Film and television

+Gibson made her big screen debut in the 1984 supernatural comedy Ghostbusters.
 Gibson co-hosted Nickelodeon's first Kids' Choice Awards in 1988, alongside Tony Danza, Brian Robbins, and Dan Schneider.
 She co-starred with actor Lorenzo Lamas in the low-budget action/adventure film Mega Shark Versus Giant Octopus, produced by The Asylum and released on May 19, 2009.
 The film drew in two million viewers on Syfy in 2009.
 Its trailer became a viral hit, scoring over one million hits on MTV.com and YouTube.
 The film premiered at the 2009 Cannes Film Festival.
 Gibson's former music rival Tiffany had her film Necrosis (or Blood Snow) premiere at Cannes that year as well.
 Gibson and Tiffany starred in a Syfy original movie entitled Mega Python vs. Gatoroid, aired on January 29, 2011.
-The pairing was suggested by Tiffany, who wanted to play off their supposed rivalry.
+The pairing was suggested by Tiffany, who wanted to play-off their supposed rivalry.
 Gibson reprised her role as Emma McNeil in the 2014 film Mega Shark Versus Mecha Shark.

 She starred in the Up TV movie The Music in Me alongside Gloria Reuben in 2015.
 The film also featured an original song called "Promises", written and performed by Gibson.
 In mid-2003, Gibson was a judge on the American Idol spin-off American Juniors, which lasted one season.
 In January 2006, she joined the cast of Skating with Celebrities on Fox Television, partnered with Canadian former world-champion figure skater Kurt Browning.
 She was voted out in the third episode.
 She competed on the fifth season of The Celebrity Apprentice, which began airing on February 19, 2012.
-On the fourth task, she won $50,000 for her charity, Children International.
-Gibson was fired on April 1, 2012, in the seventh task because she had brought in the least amount of money between her teammates in the boardroom, Dayana Mendoza and Teresa Giudice.
-While both Mendoza and Giudice were arguably weaker candidates going forward, given that Mendoza was cited as the women's weakest link and Giudice had failed the task as project manager, Gibson was fired, instead.
+On the fourth task, she won $50,000 for her charity, Children International, before being fired on April 1, 2012, after the seventh task.

 In 2017, Gibson was one of the celebrities competing on the 25th season of Dancing with the Stars.
 She was paired with first-time pro-dancer, Alan Bersten.
 On September 26, 2017, Gibson and Bersten were the second couple eliminated coming in 12th place.
 In September 2018, Gibson starred in the Hallmark Channel film Wedding of Dreams, a sequel to 2016's Summer of Dreams.
 In 2019 and 2020, Gibson was a judge on Nickelodeon's America's Most Musical Family.

 Gibson made a guest appearance on season 5 episode 10 of the Netflix series Lucifer, which premiered on May 28, 2021.
 In the episode titled "Bloody Celestial Karaoke Jam", she plays a mother who sings "Every Breath You Take" with Lucifer Morningstar (Tom Ellis) in an interrogation room.
 In 2023, she competed in season nine of The Masked Singer as "Night Owl".
 She was eliminated on "ABBA Night" alongside Howie Mandel as "Rock Lobster".